emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 * The individual exchanges MUST be integrity protected end-to-end between client and server.

-* The client MUST NOT recycle a request tag unless the previous blockwise request operation that used matchable Request-Tags has concluded.
+* The client MUST NOT recycle a request tag in a new operation unless the <!-- or "all", but by this rule there can only be one --> previous operation matchable to the new one has concluded.

 * The client MUST NOT regard a blockwise request operation as concluded unless all of the messages the client previously sent in the operation have been confirmed by the message integrity protection mechanism, or are considered invalid by the server if replayed.